WordPress Plugin v2

 Overview

-Install the plugin from the WordPress Plugins directory.
+Install or upgrade the plugin from the WordPress Plugins directory.
 You can open this from the Plugins dashboard by clicking Add New.
 Search for "Cloudinary" to bring up the Cloudinary Plugin.

 Alternatively, you can install the plugin manually: